BLMA Communications

 Dear Berkshire Lakes Residents,

-As part of the ongoing Lakes remediation being carried out by Seabreeze Erosion Solutions, please be advised that over the course of next several days / weeks, LAMBTON LAKE will be the focus.
+As part of the ongoing Lakes remediation being carried out by Seabreeze Erosion Solutions, please be advised that over the course of next several days / weeks, HENLEY Lake will be the focus.

 Thanks for your consideration!